 When the weather is more permissible, both beginners and advanced surfers can enjoy the big waves that Playa Cocles is most known for.

-At any point of the year, you can see many surf shops offering surfing lessons along the Cocles Beach.
-Aside from longboards and shortboards, there are also boogie boards which you can rent to have some fun in the waters.
+At any point of the year, you can see many surf shops offering surfing lessons along Cocles Beach.
+Aside from longboards and shortboards, there are also boogie boards that you can rent to have some fun in the waters.

 Other Puerto Viejo beaches where you can go surfing include Playa Chiquita, Playa Negra and Punta Uva.
 If wave conditions are better in these areas, you can ask your guide to take you to these places instead.
 Most of the time, surf schools offer transportation to these popular surfing spots.

 3. Join a Chocolate Tour

 Have you ever wondered how your favorite chocolate bars came to be?
 You can see the lengthy yet satisfying process of chocolate making right in Puerto Viejo.

 Visit a cacao forest and see how chocolate is made starting from the cacao beans up until the production of chocolate.
 Artisan farmers will guide you through the whole process and enlighten you with the different steps on how to make good local chocolate.